-Approximately 400 books.
+Total: Approximately 400 books.

-112 with a used value of $10 or more (I recycled the rest).
+Books with a value of $10 or more: 112

 Total listing price: $5,900.

 I didn’t pay anything for them.
-And I am unburdened of having to store them or even think about them ever again.
-I just sit back and collect the money – some of it next week, some of it in 5 years.
+And as a Fulfillment by Amazon (FBA) seller, I am unburdened of having to store them or even think about them ever again.
+I just sit back and collect the money – some of it next week, some of it next year.
 But I don’t really care, because for 4 hours work, I’m totally happy.

 – Peter Valley